dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 configuration file settings.
-**The METplus wrappers provide a special "wrapped" MET configuration file that references environment variables that are set by the wrappers based on the values set in the METplus configuration files.**
+**The METplus wrappers provide a special "wrapped" MET configuration file that references environment variables that are set by the wrappers based on the values set in the METplus configuration files.
+YOU SHOULD NOT SET ANY OF THESE ENVIRONMENT VARIABLES YOURSELF!
+THEY WILL BE OVERWRITTEN BY METPLUS WHEN IT CALLS THE MET TOOLS!**

+If there is a setting in the MET configuration file that is not currently supported by METplus you'd like to control, please refer to:
+:ref:`Overriding Unsupported MET config file settings<met-config-overrides>`.

 The following section demonstrates a few examples using GridStat.

 GridStat Simple Example